Causes of the Great Depression: Financial institution structures

-The idea of owning government bonds initially became ideal to investors when Liberty Loan drives encouraged this possession in America during World War I. This strive for dominion persisted into the 1920s.
+But the idea of owning government bonds initially became ideal to investors when Liberty Loan drives encouraged this possession in America during World War I. This strive for dominion persisted into the 1920s.
 After World War I, the United States became the world's creditor and was depended upon by many foreign nations.
 "Governments from around the globe looked to Wall Street for loans".
 Investors then started to depend on these loans for further investments.
-Chief counsel of the Senate Bank Committee, Ferdinand Pecora, disclosed that National City executives were also dependent on loans from a special bank fund as a safety net for their stock losses while American banker, Albert Wiggin, "made millions selling short his own bank shares".
+Chief counsel of the Senate Bank Committee, Ferdinand Pecora, disclosed that National City executives were also dependent on loans from a special bank fund as a safety net for their stock losses while American banker Albert H. Wiggin, "made millions selling short his own bank shares".

 Economist David Hume stated that the economy became imbalanced as the recession spread on an international scale.
 The cost of goods remained too high for too long during a time where there was less international trade.
 Policies set in selected countries to "maintain the value of their currency" resulted in an outcome of bank failures.
 Governments that continued to follow the gold standard were led into bank failure, meaning that it was the governments and central bankers that contributed as a stepping stool into the depression.

 The debate has three sides: one group says the crash caused the depression by drastically lowering expectations about the future and by removing large sums of investment capital; a second group says the economy was slipping since summer 1929 and the crash ratified it; the third group says that in either scenario the crash could not have caused more than a recession.
 There was a brief recovery in the market into April 1930, but prices then started falling steadily again from there, not reaching a final bottom until July 1932.
 This was the largest long-term U.S. market decline by any measure.
 To move from a recession in 1930 to a deep depression in 1931–32, entirely different factors had to be in play.